koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 Animated WebP when the Go standard library implements them.

-Using my fork of Jame’s Go module made some images faster, but I kept the source to display PNGs, JPEGs, and GIFs as I am not expecting people to use WebP...
+Using my fork of Jame’s Go module made some images faster, but I kept the source to display PNGs, JPEGs, and GIFs as I am not expecting people to use only WebP...
 I could improve the bot to render the images in WebP, but that is for another time, maybe! 😉

 ## Conclusion
 In the full spirit of OpenSource, I opened a